CRAT-EU/T-NOVA/README.md

 ## Build the code
 #### OpenFlow Plugin (extended)
-First of all, build the extended OpenFlow Plugin that will be included in the next OpenDaylight distibution archive.
+First of all, build the extended OpenFlow Plugin that will be included in a custom OpenDaylight distibution archive.
 From the `T-NOVA/OpenflowPlugin/` repo's directory, run the following command:

 ```sh